Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 ## GraphQL 😎 and Apollo Server

 GraphQL is a specification and language — not a library.
-Libraries implement it.
+Libraries implement GraphQL.

 **Apollo Server** is the most widely used GraphQL server library for Node.js.